wojtekmach/req/README.md

 See [`Req.Request`] module documentation for more information on low-level API, request struct, and developing plugins.

+## Configuration

+Req supports many configuration options, see [`Req.new/1`] for a full list and see each step for more details.
+In particular, if you are looking for slightly lower level HTTP options such as timeouts, pool sizes, and certificates, see the [`run_finch`] documentation.

 ## Related Packages

 There are many packages that extend the Req library.
 To get yours listed here, send a PR.